abhi3700/evm-playground/README.md

 > - Functions

 ### Contract
+* Contracts and libraries should be named using the CapWords style.
+Examples: SimpleToken, SmartBank, CertificateHashRepository, Player, Congress, Owned.
+* Contract and library names should also match their filenames.
+* If a contract file includes multiple contracts and/or libraries, then the filename should match the core contract.
 * Contracts consist of 2 main types:
 	- Persistent data kept in __state variables__
 	- Runnable __functions__ that can modify state variables